Stephanie Moorhouse: Professional career

 Upon graduating from La Trobe University, Moorhouse has dabbled in a variety of careers.
 In 2010, she was invited to return to the stadium as a Network Ten Gymnastics Commentator in the 2010 Delhi Commonwealth Games and was coached by former Olympian, Neil Kearney.
 She described her experience as, "just as nerve racking as performing in the actual event".

 In 2014, she was a part of Life Saving Victoria as a sports events administrator and began expanding her Olympic career as part of the Victorian Olympic Council appointed an honorary officer.
 In 2017, she was promoted to board director of the Victorian Olympic Council.

 In 2018, she was hired as a high performance manager at Waverly Gymnastics Centre focusing on "mentoring the next generation in achieving their goals".

 Since 2019, she has held a leadership position as an Athlete Wellbeing and Engagement Manager at Gymnastics Australia.

 Personal life

-On December, 2017, Moorhouse was engaged to Tom Stainforth.
+In December 2017, Moorhouse was engaged to Tom Stainforth.
 The couple got married at Jack Rabbit Vineyard on 5 November 2018.
 On 2 January 2020, Moorhouse gave birth to son William Walker Stainforth at St Vincent's Private Hospital Melbourne.